Entrepreneurship (ENTR)

 For class offerings for a specific term, refer to the Schedule of Classes

 ENTR 741.
-Seminar in Research Design II3 Units
+Research Design II3 Units

 Term Typically Offered: Summer, Fall Odd Years